Frequently Asked Questions

 No. Parents are required to be responsible for their own children and provide supervision at all times.
 Children under age 18 may not be left alone in the House.

-Rooms in both of our Houses have either twin, double, or queen-size beds, a private bathroom, closet space, dresser, and telephone.
-Please visit our House Guest section to take a tour of the Houses.
+Rooms in both of our Houses have either double, or queen-size beds, a private bathroom, closet space and dresser.

 The buildings and grounds of both houses are completely smoke free.